For Members of the U.S. Armed Forces

-Single-term borrowers must have their disbursement split in two equal parts.
-The first disbursement is at the same time as the rest of their aid (except first-time borrowers, see above) and the second disbursement happening at the 50% point of the term.
+Single-term borrowers must have their loans split into two equal disbursements.
+The first disbursement is scheduled for the beginning of the term (except first-time borrowers, see above) and the second disbursement is scheduled for the 50% point of the term.
 Disbursement dates are listed on the Financial Aid Calendar.

 Maximum Annual Loan Amounts* at CGCC

 |1st Year < 45 qualifying credits||2nd Year = or > 45 qualifying credits|